-The Bugatti Veyron has etched a permanent place in the automotive history with its legendary performance figures and its record setting top speed that still stands intact.
+The Bugatti Veyron has etched a permanent place in automotive history with its legendary performance figures and its record-setting top speed that still stands intact.
 To replace such a celebrated name, Bugatti had to come up with a hypercar that would reset the performance benchmark of the motoring world; and boy did it deliver!
-Arguably the show stopper of 2016 Geneva Motor Show, the all-new Bugatti Chiron is a pure engineering marvel.
-Here are 7 mind-blowing facts about the Bugatti Chiron that make it one of the best machines ever made in history of cars.
+Arguably the show stopper of the 2016 Geneva Motor Show, the all-new Bugatti Chiron is a pure engineering marvel.
+Here are 7 mind-blowing facts about the Bugatti Chiron that make it one of the best machines ever made in the history of cars.

 7. Bugatti’s newest hypercar is named after the legendary Louis Alexandre Chiron